 - 4K video is cropped

 Canon EOS R for Photos

-Photography is the core of any camera and the EOS R does not disappointed.
-The 30.3 megapixel sensor will give you massive 6,720 x 4,480 photos.
+Photography is the core of any camera and the EOS R does not disappoint.
+The 30.3-megapixel sensor will give you massive 6,720 x 4,480 photos.
 Since I was previously using the Canon 5D Mark IV which has the same amount of megapixels the image quality felt familiar.